abuseofnotation/category-theory-illustrated/praise.md

 > You might say that this law is not as self-evident as the rest of them - if you think about different types of real-life objects that we typically order, you would probably think of some situations in which it does not apply.
 For example, if we aim to order all people based on soccer skills there are many ways in which we can rank a person compared to their friends their friend's friends etc. but there isn't a way to order groups of people who never played with one another.

+Features
+===

+Some of the features that make CTI unique:

 Diagrams
 ---